-In 2017 new style GCSEs and new accountability measures were launched.
-In addition the points allocated to each grade when calculating Attainment 8 and Progress 8 scores were changed.
-As a result direct year on year comparisons are not possible.
+2018 saw the continued roll-out of the new style GCSEs and revised accountability measures.
+The points allocated to each grade when calculating Attainment 8 and Progress 8 scores were once again changed.

+As a result direct year on year comparisons are difficult.